timescale/docs/mst/user-management.md

 new authentication token.
 This occurs for login events using the portal, and using the API.
 By default, authentication tokens expire after 30 days, but the expiry date is adjusted every time the token is used.
-This means that tokens can be used indefinitely, if the user logs in at least every thirty days.
+This means that tokens can be used indefinitely, if the user logs in at least every 30 days.

 You can see the list of all current authentication tokens in the Managed Service for TimescaleDB dashboard.
 [Log in to your account][mst-login], and click the